DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/12b-syntax-gitlab-ci-yml.markdown

 3. Should i triggered to deploy manually or automatically?
 4. Using CI/CD Variables
 5. Using services
-6. Extends / Merge job
-7. Use cases to test, build, and publish docker images
+6. Use cases to test, build, and publish docker images

 Ok lansung aja kita ke pembahasan yang pertama yaitu